City dining on a budget

 Dining out in Luxembourg City can be an expensive affair, but it needn't be.
 There are still some great budget places to try out.

 For the purposes of this article, we define cheap eats as around €10-15 for a main meal, although there are some restaurants offering main dishes for less than €10.
-There are of course plenty of food trucks and takeaways where you can find great food for lower prices.
+There are also plenty of food trucks and takeaways where you can find great food for lower prices.

 An established favourite, Independent Café does great salads, burgers, and omelettes, plus the weekday menu choices are rarely more expensive than €12,50.